nicoversity/unity_polyextruder/README.md

 #### PolyExtruder.cs

 1. No holes-support for extrusion (3D prism) is implemented.
 Although the `Triangulation.cs` script supports holes in the 2D polygon mesh, the support for holes as part of the `PolyExtruder.cs` class *has not* been implemented in this version.

+## Changelog
+### 2021-02-17

+* added feature to allow display of the polygon's outline
+* upgrade to support Unity version 2019.2.17f1 Personal (from prior version 2019.1.5f1; no changes in the code required)

 ## License
 MIT License, see [LICENSE.md](LICENSE.md)